pauljtremblay/tarobot/README.md

   --obstacle OBSTACLE   obstacle in the situation that concerns the seeker

-  --card-count {3}      number of tarot cards to draw in the spread
-                        exactly 3 cards allowed

   --card CARD [CARD ...]
                         give specific cards for the spread
                         exactly 3 cards allowed